robinyUArizona/AML-Fraud-Detection/README.md

 2. Deep Learning: Custom ANN with sigmoid activation Funtion

 ### Solution Proposed
-1. Download the data from Kaggle \h
+1. Download the data from Kaggle
 2. Perform EDA and feature engineering to select the desirable features
 3. Fit the ML classification algorithm and find out which one performs better
 4. Select top few and tune hyperparameters